 The administration username which you can use to sign in is set to

 root and the password is your current root password.
 In the Webmin dashboard, you can see some basic information about your system and recent logins.
 The modules and services which you can manage through Webmin are listed on the left panel.

-Of course, you don’t have to do any of this if you use one of our Webmin VPS hosting services, in which case you can simply ask our expert Linux admins to install and set up Webmin on your server for you.
+Of course, you don’t have to install Webmin on CentOS 7, if you use one of our Webmin VPS hosting services, in which case you can simply ask our expert Linux admins to install and configure Webmin on your CentOS 7 server for you.
 They are available 24×7 and will take care of your request immediately.